atljp/thps-modding-resources/tutorial-anim-conversion/how-to-port-animations-to-thaw.md

 - Extractor: ([PreTool](https://github.com/atljp/thps-modding-resources/blob/main/Tools/PreTool.exe)) - File ending: .pre/.prx
 - Human Animation ([AnimConverter](https://github.com/atljp/thps-modding-resources/tree/main/Tools/AnimConverter)) - File ending: .ska.xbx
-- Optional: Special Item Animation (also [AnimConverter](https://github.com/atljp/thps-modding-resources/tree/main/Tools/AnimConverter)) - File ending: .ska.xbx
+- Special Item Animation (also [AnimConverter](https://github.com/atljp/thps-modding-resources/tree/main/Tools/AnimConverter)) - File ending: .ska.xbx
 - Skeleton ([SkelConverter](https://github.com/atljp/thps-modding-resources/tree/main/Tools/SkelConvert)) - File ending: .ske
 - Skin ([SceneConverter](https://github.com/atljp/thps-modding-resources/tree/main/Tools/SceneConv)) - File ending: .skin
 - Feb 2024: To easily mark skins as active, use [010 Hex Editor](https://www.sweetscape.com/010editor/).
 The converter doesn't do it automatically yet.

 Animations and skeletons can be extracted from netanims.prx and skeletons.prx respectively (the ending may be .pre or .prx).<br>
-For THUG and THUG2 these are at path: `Game/Data/pre`<br><br>
+For THUG and THUG2, these are at path: `Game/Data/pre`<br>
-Only for animations with special items: The skin files are located at: `Game/Data/models/Specialitems/<Itemname>`<br>
+The skin files are located at: `Game/Data/models/Specialitems/<Itemname>`<br><br>
-While the data has to be in the right format at the right place, the tricks themselves also have to be described in the scripts.
-It's a good starting point to know which files are needed and what to name them.

-## General info
+**Only trick with special items require the skeleton and skin files!**<br><br>

-There are three types of animations:
+Generally, there are three types of tricks:
 - Simple tricks with a single animation file (e.g., Kickflip, Pop Shove It, etc.)
 - Multi-part tricks with 3 separate animations: *Init*, *Idle* and *Out* (e.g., holdable Grab tricks)
 - SpecialItem tricks that spawn additional items (e.g., Pizzabox, Tongue, Chainsaw, Kite, etc.)

+All tricks have to be described in the scripts.
+They are a good starting point to determine which files are needed and what to name them.

 ## Example part 1: Looking at the scripts of THUG SpecialItem trick *Chomp On This*

 Since we are porting the trick from Tony Hawk's Underground, we can look at the [original scripts](https://github.com/atljp/thps-modding-resources/tree/main/Scripts/THUG/THUG_vanilla_scripts_(decompiled)) to see how the trick is embedded into the trick system there.
-- Every trick, no matter the category, has to be in the `ConfigurableTricks` array in `game\skater\alltricks.qb`
+- Every trick, no matter the category, has to be in the `ConfigurableTricks` array in `game\skater\alltricks.qb`.
-- The files that contain the trick descriptions are in `airtricks.qb`, `groundtricks.qb`, `grindscripts.qb`, `manualtricks.qb` or `liptricks.qb` in the same folder.
+- The files that contain the trick descriptions can found in either `airtricks.qb`, `groundtricks.qb`, `grindscripts.qb`, `manualtricks.qb` or `liptricks.qb` in the `game\skater\` folder.
 - Special items are described in `specialitems.qb` in the same folder.

 ### General trick description